Kqp1227/Kqp1227.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 A paper is accepted by npj Digital Medicine
 - *2025.01*: &nbsp;🎉🎉 A paper is accepted by ICLR 2025
 - *2024.09*: &nbsp;🎉🎉 I receive USTC Graduate First-class Scholarship
 - *2024.07*: &nbsp;🎉🎉 A paper is accepted by Nature Electronics